Using stages in a plan

 - Go to the stages for the plan, as described above.

 - Select Confirm to delete the stage.
-Note that a deleted stage can't be recovered.
+Note that a deleted stage cannot be recovered.

 Was this helpful?Yes Provide feedback about this article